chainguard-dev/melange/docs/md/melange_build.md

       --build-option strings                                    build options to enable
-      --cache-dir string                                        directory used for cached inputs (default "./melange-cache/") --cache-source string                                     directory or bucket used for preloading the cache --cleanup                                                 when enabled, the temp dir used for the guest will be cleaned up after completion (default true)
-      --cpu string                                              default CPU resources to use for builds --create-build-log                                        creates a package.log file containing a list of packages that were built by the command
+      --cache-dir string                                        directory used for cached inputs (default "./melange-cache/") --cache-source string                                     directory or bucket used for preloading the cache --cpu string                                              default CPU resources to use for builds --create-build-log                                        creates a package.log file containing a list of packages that were built by the command
       --debug                                                   enables debug logging of build pipelines